cambiotraining/python-programming/materials/01_introducing_python.md

 **High-Level, General-Purpose Language:**

 Python is a versatile programming language created in the late 1980s by Guido van Rossum, emphasising code readability and simplicity.
-It is widely used for tasks like web development, machine learning, and automa$

 **Named After:** “Monty Python’s Flying Circus” (not the reptile).